Hate Being a Lawyer? Why I Quit My Law Firm Job

 I gave notice on a Monday, so three weeks from that day was President’s Day.
 I made my last day, the day after President’s Day.
 That would have been smart of me to snag a free three-day weekend, but I worked in the office every day of the 3-day weekend and until 6pm on my last day.
 I had drafts to write, edits to input, memos to write.
 Finally, I made my rounds and said goodbye.
 And then I left.

-The Rosy Future: Why I Quit My Law Firm Job
+Hate Being a Lawyer?
+Why I Quit My Law Firm Job

 I had scheduled dinner with a friend on my last day.
 The extrovert in me didn’t want to be alone.
 He asked me how I felt, and I told him, I had no idea.